Manu Tuilagi

-Born in Fogapoa, Samoa, Tuilagi has five elder brothers who played for Samoa.
-He qualified for England through residency, having moved there at the age of 12, and in 2014 became a British citizen.

-He has won 43 caps between 2011 and 2020, including playing in the 2011 Rugby World Cup and starting in the 2019 Rugby World Cup Final.
-He played for the Lions on their 2013 tour to Australia, winning one cap.
-His usual position is centre.
+Etuale Manusamoa Tuilagi (born 18 May 1991) is a professional rugby union player who plays as a centre for Top 14 club Bayonne.
+Born in Samoa, he represented England at international level after qualifying on residency grounds.

 Early life

 Tuilagi was born on 18 May 1991 in Fogapoa, Samoa.
 He is the younger brother of Freddie, Henry, Alesana, Anitelea and Sanele Vavae Tuilagi, all of whom are Samoan internationals and also played for Leicester.
 He has another sibling, Julie, who is fa'afafine.
 He was named Manusamoa, after the name of the Samoan national team, Manu Samoa, because his brother Freddie was selected for Samoa at the World Cup in 1991, the year Manu was born.

-He moved to the UK to join his brothers, and began playing youth rugby in 2004 with Rumney RFC while living in Cardiff, when his brother Freddie was playing for the Cardiff Blues.
+Tuilagi moved to the UK to join his brothers, and began playing youth rugby in 2004 with Rumney RFC while living in Cardiff, when his brother Freddie was playing for Cardiff Blues.
 Aged 15, he moved back to Leicester, joining the Leicester Tigers academy.

 In June 2010, Tuilagi faced possible deportation from the UK after it became known that he had entered the country on a holiday visa six years earlier and had stayed on illegally.
 After an appeal, he was later granted indefinite leave to remain.
 He and his brother Alesana are both Catholic.